imjihuan/fuego/docs/rst_src/Core_interfaces.rst

 From Fuego to Jenkins
 ===========================

- * FIXTHIS - add interface to perform Jenkins operations from the scripts
+This sections describes some of the operations that Fuego core scripts (or a test) can perform to invoke an action by Jenkins during a test.
+To perform a Jenkins action, Fuego uses Jenkins' REST API using the wget command.

  * To abort a job, fuego does:

    * wget -qO- ${BUILD_URL}/stop